Overview of 7-Week Blocks

 Restructured Classes

-One misconception about 7-week classes is that they have all the same assignments and projects as a 14-week class, just "crammed" into a shorter time frame.
-This is not how we have structured 7-week classes.
+One misconception about 7-week courses is that they have all the same assignments and projects as a 14-week course, just "crammed" into a shorter time frame.
+This is not how we have structured 7-week courses.
 Every class and assignment has been redesigned to teach the most important concepts in a 7-week time frame.

 Homework Load